From Common Envelope Evolution to Luminous Red Novae I: A One-dimensional Radiation Hydrodynamic Model

+Physically, the unbinding process likely involves a large amount of energy deposition deep inside the envelope, accompanied by convective dissipation.
+A fully self-consistent model requires an inner boundary condition directly coupled to the binary inspiral to accurately drive gas and radiation pressure, convective transport, and accommodate the fallback envelope.
+Developing such a boundary condition represents a critical avenue for future work.
+Finally, we note the inherent limitations of the 1D approach in capturing angular momentum transport and geometric asymmetries, both of which are fundamental to CEE.
+Future 2D and 3D parameter surveys will be essential to quantify the impact of angular momentum transfer and asymmetric outflows on the unbinding efficiency and observational signatures.

-The author thanks the anonymous reviewer whose suggestions have greatly improved the quality of this paper.
-The author also thanks Xue-Ning Bai (白雪宁), Yuran Chen (陈雨然), and Jingze Ma (马竟泽) for constructive discussions.
+The author thanks the anonymous referee who has provided incisive suggestions that improved the quality of this paper.
 This work is financially supported by the National Science Foundation of China under grants No. 12103028, 12342501, 12473030, Tsinghua University Dushi Program at Tsinghua University.
 The Center of High Performance Computing at Tsinghua University provided the computational resources.
 Z.C. thanks the International Centre of Supernovae (ICESUN), Yunnan Key Laboratory of Supernova Research for providing a vibrant environment for discussion.

 \software{{\tt Guangqi} \citep{chen2025}, {\tt Matplotlib} \citep{hunter2007}, {\tt Petsc} \citep{petsc-efficient,petsc-user-ref}}